Think of this hazelnut pound cake pudding as traditional bread pudding with a modern sweet and velvety twist!

-The hazelnut pound cake pudding is baked at 350°F for about 45 minutes, or until the edges are bubbly and the center is set.
+The hazelnut pound cake pudding is baked at 350°F for about forty-five minutes, or until the edges are bubbly and the center is set.

-Goes great with a dollop of whipped cream, but make sure to let it sit for 15 minutes before serving!
+Goes great with a dollop of whipped cream, but make sure to let it sit for fifteen minutes before serving!